 Maitland City Council funds initiatives to activate Maitland's public places.

-My Place and Creative Streets Grants are currently under review.
+Creative Streets Grants are currently open.
 If you require more information on Place Activation grants please email Place.Activation@maitland.nsw.gov.au

 Budgeting and project management